gedw99/gio-proposals/modularity/README.md

 Description:

-Auth, Authz ( user, groups, permissions) and Guards in the GUI ae a cross cutting concern and so part of Modularity, and heavily relatd to Navigation and route checking.
+Auth, Authz ( user, groups, permissions) and Guards in the GUI are a cross cutting concern and so part of Modularity, and heavily relatd to Navigation and route checking.

-Auth is very much different for uses, and how they hold a Uses "cookie".
+Auth is very much different for devlopers, and how they hold a Uses "cookie".
+Identity is current broken out because developers need many ways to do Auth, but then once the user is Authenticated, Authz takes over using the "Cookie" they.
+SO its loosly coupled by design.

-AuthZ is where you want to check if a User is has the right to do something using the classic "Is a user a mememebr of this group logic.
+AuthZ is where you want to check if a User has the right to do something using the classic "Is a user a member of this group" logic.

-Permissions entends on User is in group chekcng, to also check some data dependency typically.
-For example, is a user in his group and are the creator of this Order.
+Permissions entends on Authz, to also check some data dependency typically.
+For example, the logic of "is a user in his group and are they the creator of this Order".

 Guards are where in the GUI you enforce the checks.
-This can extend to only showing certain Navigation items ( so hence Component relationship), to anywhere else deeper in the App.
+This can extend to only showing certain Navigation items ( so hence Component relationship ), to anywhere else deeper in the App.

-Identity is current broken out because developers need many many ways to do Auth, but then once the user is Authenticated, Authz takes over using the "Cookie" they.
-SO its loosly coupled by design.